thejasmeetsingh/mcp-servers/src/aws_s3/README.md

 3. **Generate Access Keys** for programmatic access
 4. **Save the credentials** securely (you'll need them for configuration)

-> ⚠️ **Security Note**: Store your AWS credentials securely and never commit them to version control

 ## 🚀 Installation & Setup

 ### Step 1: Clone and Build